Freewinds: 1986 onwards: Scientology acquisition and ownership

-Once construction started, Woodcraft witnessed how Sea Org members with no experience in maritime engineering or interior design were brought without pay, carelessly ripping into the interiors, ventilation, and plumbing, releasing asbestos all over the ship.
-Many Sea Org members were covered head-to-toe with asbestos, with one individual, after being warned about it by Woodcraft, dismissed his concern and bit into the asbestos.
+Once construction started, Woodcraft witnessed how Sea Org members without experience in maritime engineering or interior design were brought without pay, carelessly ripping into the interiors, ventilation, and plumbing, releasing asbestos all over the ship.
+Many Sea Org members were covered head-to-toe with asbestos, with one individual, after being warned about it by Woodcraft, dismissing his concern and biting into the asbestos.
 The ship's construction fell vastly behind schedule and over budget, so Scientology management contracted "CCL," a professional ship refitting company based out of Southampton working primarily in Miami.
 Upon arrival, CCL Engineers were shocked and outraged by the ship's condition and the asbestos contamination, threatening to report them to the authorities.
 Scientology management allegedly paid CCL extra money, fearing a significant public relations issue.
 They compromised to have Sea Org members spray contaminated areas with water in a useless attempt to prevent the asbestos from becoming airborne.
-Eventually, relations with CCL broke down, and left without performing any work.
-It was then decided to recruit from non-Sea Org Scientologists with the necessary skills to complete the construction.
+Eventually, relations with CCL broke down, and they left without performing any work.
+It was then decided to recruit non-Sea Org Scientologists with the necessary skills to complete the construction.
 The vessel was placed back into service in June 1988.

 The ownership and management of the vessel was organized through a complicated web of Scientology-run corporations and entities, most of which are owned by the FST.
 It is owned by San Donato Properties, a Panamanian corporation of which FST is the sole shareholder.
 Another FST-owned Panamanian corporation, Transcorp Services, owns the mortgage on the Freewinds.
 FSS Organization was a Netherlands Antilles corporation responsible for paying certain taxes on the vessel to the Netherlands Antilles authorities.
 Scientology courses are delivered aboard the vessel by the Flag Ship Service Organization (FSSO), in effect a floating branch of the Church of Scientology.
 Majestic Cruise Lines is a Panamanian corporation which operates the Freewinds, receiving payment from FSSO for the use of the ship.
 MCL Services is a corporation in the Netherlands Antilles that provides shore support and liaison services for Majestic Cruise Lines and FSSO from the home port of the Freewinds, Curaçao.

 Following the Church of Scientology's tax exemption agreement with the U.S. Internal Revenue Service in 1993, these arrangements were simplified.
 The responsibilities of the Majestic Cruise Lines were to be transferred to FSSO, with Majestic itself being dissolved, and FSS Organization being dissolved as it was no longer required for tax reporting purposes in the Netherlands Antilles.
-However, the Majestic company remains in existence and is still actively billing visitors to the Freewinds.
+However, as of 1999 the Majestic company was continuing to bill visitors to the Freewinds.